-LABEL DESCRIPTION Password (PPPoA and PPPoE encapsulation only) Enter the password associated with the user name above.
-Service Name (PPPoE only) Type the name of your PPPoE service here.
-Multiplexing Select the method of multiplexing used by your ISP from the drop-down list.
+LABEL DESCRIPTION Multiplexing Select the method of multiplexing used by your ISP from the drop-down list.
 Choices are VC or LLC .
 By prior agreement, a protocol is assigned a specific virtual circuit, for example, VC1 will carry IP.
 If you select VC, specify separate VPI and VCI numbers for each protocol.
 For LLC-based multiplexing or PPP encapsulation, one VC carries multiple protocols with protocol identifying information being contained in each packet header.
 In this case, only one set of VPI and VCI numbers need be specified for all protocols.
 VPI The valid range for the VPI is 0 to 255.
 Enter the VPI assigned to you.
 VCI The valid range for the VCI is 32 to 65535 (0 to 31 is reserved for local management of ATM traffic).
 Enter the VCI assigned to you.
+Line Select the DSL connection you want the ZyXEL Device to use for outgoing traffic.
 IP Address These fields only appear if the Mode is Routing .
 A static IP address is a fixed IP that your ISP gives you.
-A dynamic IP address is not fixed; the ISP assigns you a different one each time you connect to the Internet.
-Obtain an IP Address Automatically (PPPoE, PPPoA, and ENET ENCAP only) Select this if you have a dynamic IP address.
+A dynamic IP address is not fixed; the ISP assigns you a different one each time you connect to the Internet. ' Obtain an IP Address Automatically (PPPoE, PPPoA, and ENET ENCAP only) Select this if you have a dynamic IP address.
 Static IP Address (PPPoE, PPPoA, and ENET ENCAP only) Select this if you do not have a dynamic IP address.
 IP Address Enter the static IP address provided by your ISP.
 Subnet Mask Enter the subnet mask provided by your ISP.
 Gateway IP Address Enter the gateway IP address provided by your ISP.
 Connection This section only appears if the Encapsulation is PPPoE and PPPoA .
 Nailed-Up Connection Select Nailed-Up Connection when you want your connection up all the time.
 The ZyXEL Device will try to bring up the connection automatically if it is disconnected.
 Connect on Demand Select Connect on Demand when you don't want the connection up all the time and specify an idle time-out in the Max Idle Timeout field.
 Max Idle Timeout Specify an idle time-out in the Max Idle Timeout field when you select Connect on Demand .
 The default setting is 0, which means the Internet session will not timeout.
 NAT SUA Only is available only when you select Routing in the Mode field.
 Select SUA Only if you have one public IP address and want to use NAT.
 Click Edit to go to the Port Forwarding screen to edit a server mapping set.
 Otherwise, select None to disable NAT.
 Back Click Back to return to the previous screen.
 Apply Click Apply to save the changes.
 Cancel Click Cancel to begin configuring this screen afresh.
 Advanced Setup Click this button to display the More Connections Advanced screen and edit more details of your WAN setup.